-Typical Board meeting schedule:

-May - Board and Staff Retreat

-September - Leadership Check-in Meeting, all District and Section leaders invited

-January - Board Education

-March - Wrap up with outgoing Board, Orientation for incoming Board
+Typical Board meeting schedule: May - Board and Staff Retreat September - Leadership Summit, all District and Section leaders invited January - Board Retreat March - Wrap up with outgoing Board, Orientation for incoming Board track between in person meetings.

-The Board hosts a 'check in' meeting on the 4th Thursday of each month, via Zoom.
-These 'check in' meetings are typically informational only and used to ensure work of the board is on track between in person meetings.
+The Board hosts a 'check in' call on the 4th Thursday of each month, via Zoom.
+These 'check in' calls are typically informational only and used to ensure work of the board is on